Ulli-Aech/Data_Modeling_Cassandra/README.md

 The database is named "sparkifydb" and consists out of the following tables:

+### - artist_songs table:
-**- artist_songs table:** this table is modeled to query for the artist(name), songtitle and songlength based on session ID and nr. of item streamed in session.
+This table is modeled to query for the artist(name), songtitle and songlength based on session ID and nr. of item streamed in session.
 Columns: sessionId, itemInSession, artist, song_title, songs_length
 **Primary Key: sessionId, itemInSession (composite partition key without clustering columns) **